 A former employee who contacted me via email shared this memory of an “attic” area accessed by operators of the attraction.

 “I worked Lagoon during the summer of 1969, and on breaks would often wander down there where one of my buddies would take me up into the rafters where we could watch the patrons from above.”

 “I remember a dark hallway that had about 6″ pieces of rubber surgical tubing sticking out of the wall at about ankle height–it would brush against your ankles as you walked through the hallway creating kind of an eerie feeling.”

 The large gorilla which leaned over crowds from the top floor was added some time after it opened.
-Itwould later be used in Terroride, in Frightmares walk-throughs and it now stands in Dracula’s Castle.
+It would later be used in Terroride and in Frightmares walk-throughs before taking its current place inside Dracula’s Castle.
 It’s also possible that the smaller monkey with the cymbals near the exit of the Haunted Shack was once part of the eight-piece monkey band which played on a ledge above the Fun House entrance starting in 1957, but that has not been confirmed.

 By 1980 or sooner, the Haunted Shack was closed.
 The upper floors were removed and the ground level was converted into the Penny Arcade.
 The building was replaced by the Carousel Plaza food outlet in 1981.

 Gorilla Background Check, 8 Mar 2011